mfidabel/COVID19-HHH4-Paraguay/README.md

-# Tracking and predicting the African COVID-19 pandemic
+# Tracking and predicting the South American COVID-19 pandemic

-This is the R code associated with the paper "Tracking and predicting the African COVID-19 pandemic" ([medrxiv link](https://www.medrxiv.org/content/10.1101/2020.11.13.20231241v1))

 This code was tested with R version 3.6.3 on Ubuntu 18.04 LTS and Windows and version 4.0.2 on Mac OS

-A visualization of the model inputs and results can be found at our [R-shiny server](http://146.186.149.88:3838/COVID19-HHH4-Africa/)

 Set the working directory to the one with these source files, and run these files: